shobrook/rebound/README.md

-# rebound
+# Rebound
-Command-line tool that automatically displays Stack Overflow results when you get an error
+A command-line tool that automatically searches Stack Overflow when you get an error.